thedaviddias/Mac-OS-Setup-Applications/README.md

 #### [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html) - Control incoming/outgoing network traffic
 ![Licence ~$30][licence-30] ![Usage high][usage-high] [![Upvote on Product Hunt][product-hunt]](https://www.producthunt.com/posts/little-snitch-4)

+##### What for?

+* Little Snitch is perfect to block outgoing or incoming connections.
+* When I'm on the go and using my mobile data, I usually block some heavy connections so I limit the amount of data spent.

+##### What I ❤️

+* Easy to use and clean UI

+##### What I 👎

+* I wish the confirmation window could save "my preferences", so I would not have to select "forever" every time.

 ##### CLI installation
 ```sh